ConnectedLib/connectedlib10/modules/capacity/section-5-2.md

 ## Evaluation

 Another important aspect of the technology capacity of your library is evaluation.
 While the capacity assessment focuses on the capacity of acquisition and use of technology in your library, evaluation helps you to determine which technology to use.
 It also helps you to decide if your current technology is serving your library’s needs, and if not where the capacity might need expanding.

-Here are some questions to ask while doing evaluation:
+This topic is covered in much greater depth in the <a href="/modules/assessment/">Assessment and Evaluation module</a>, but here are some capacity-specific questions to ask while doing evaluation:
 - What are the technology needs of your community?
-Are there any gaps in technology knowledge and use present between different parts of your community
+Are there any gaps in technology knowledge and use in any parts of your community?
 - How is the technology at your library currently being used?
 - What are the positives and negatives of your current inventory?